 I have told everyone the good news that you forgive people’s sins.
 I have not been timid about it, as you well know, O Lord.
 I have not kept this good news hidden in my heart, but have proclaimed your loving-kindness and truth to all the congregation.Psalm 40:9-10 TLB

 And now you have also heard the truth, the Good News that God saves you.
 And when you believed in Christ, he identified you as his own by giving you the Holy Spirit, whom he promised long ago.Ephesians 1:13

-And, then there are those who are satisfied with just believing in God and doing good deeds.
+And then there are those who are satisfied with just believing in God and doing good deeds.
 Some even feel that by going to church, hanging out with other Christians, and reading daily devotions they are fulfilling their spiritual duties.
-While all of the above are by-products of faith, there is something that must accompany a genuine encounter with God, and that is the desire to tell others about His saving grace through Christ.
+While all of the above are by-products of faith, there is something that must accompany a genuine encounter with God; it is the desire to tell others about His saving grace through Christ.